GeekTrainer/ai-reactor-workshop/face-api/detect-face-api.md

     # Get all candidates - who might this face be?
     candidates = face.candidates

+    # If no candidates, continue
+    if len(candidates) == 0:
+        continue

     # Sort by most likely candidate
     candidates = sorted(candidates, key=(lambda candidate: candidate.confidence), reverse=True)

+    # If no candidates, continue
+    if len(candidates) == 0:
+        continue

     # Get just the top candidate
     top_candidate = candidates[0]
 ```

 We start our loop through the list of possible matches by getting list of `candidates` from the face.
-We then sort the candidates by `confidence` in reverse order (biggest to smallest) by using [sorted](https://docs.python.org/3/library/functions.html#sorted). `sorted` will give us a list, so we grab the first (the most likely match or `candidate`) by using the 0 indexer.
+If there are no candidates, we look for the next possible matched face.
+If there are candidates, we sort them by `confidence` in reverse order (biggest to smallest) by using [sorted](https://docs.python.org/3/library/functions.html#sorted). `sorted` will give us a list, so we grab the first (the most likely match or `candidate`) by using the 0 indexer.

 #### Getting the name of the top candidate